bacula-web/bacula-web/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/db37b493624cee584d85/maintainability)](https://codeclimate.com/github/bacula-web/bacula-web/maintainability)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/bacula-web/bacula-web/badges/quality-score.png?b=develop)](https://scrutinizer-ci.com/g/bacula-web/bacula-web/?branch=develop)

-Bacula-Web is a web based tool written in PHP that provide you a summarized view of your [Bacula](https://www.bacula.org) backup infrastructure.
+Bacula-Web is a web based tool written in [PHP](https://php.net) which provides a summarized view of your [Bacula](https://www.bacula.org) backup infrastructure.

-It obtain his information from the Bacula catalog database.
+Metrics and informations displayed in Bacula-Web are taken from [Bacula](https://www.bacula.org) catalog database, no need to setup bconsole, bvfs, etc.

+In addition, the access to the database is made read-only, so your Bacula catalog database remains safe :)

+---

+### Why this project ?

+Bacula-Web project has been revived since 2010.

+I tought that having an easy and useful web UI to monitor Bacula backup jobs, volumes, pools, etc. would be nice.
+So I decided to take care of this project which was almost abandonned since more than 4 years.

+You can find more information about the project timeline in the official documentation [here](https://docs.bacula-web.org/en/latest/01_about/about.html#the-project-history)

-This is my little contribution to [Bacula Community](http://www.bacula.org) project.
+*This is my little contribution to [Bacula](http://www.bacula.org) community project.
+Hope you enjoy it !*

 <p align="center">
 <img src="https://www.bacula-web.org/bacula-web-dashboard.png" width="500px" alt="Bacula-Web dashboard"/>
 </p>

+---

 ### Features